South Korea: President's confidante detained

 Story highlights

-- Park's friend and informal adviser taken into "emergency detention"
+- President's friend and informal adviser taken into "emergency detention"

-Seoul (CNN)The long-time confidante at the heart of calls for South Korea's president to step down was held by authorities after she dramatically returned to the country to face questions from prosecutors Monday.

-Prosecutors placed Choi Soon-sil, who has been described as a Rasputin-like character, under "emergency detention" late Monday, Seoul Central District Prosecutors' Office tells CNN.
+The man came from a rural town to the prosecutor's office in Seoul to "help Choi Soon-sil die," said Han Jeung-sub, a detective at the Seocho Police Station.

+Choi is a friend and informal adviser to South Korean President Park Geun-hye, and she has been described as a Rasputin-like character to the leader.

-Choi is South Korean President Park Geun-hye's friend and an informal adviser whose access to confidential government documents has led to noisy demands for Park's ouster, with thousands taking to the streets last weekend demanding that she step down.
+Accusations that Choi was the recipient of leaked official state documents have led to noisy demands for Park's ouster, with thousands taking to the streets over the weekend demanding she step down.

+The forklift operator -- identified only by his surname Choo -- was detained and questioned, according to Han.
+Police plan to apply for an arrest warrant Wednesday.

+Prosecutors placed Choi under "emergency detention" late Monday, Seoul Central District prosecutor's office told CNN after she returned to the country.

-According to South Korean criminal law, an individual can be placed under emergency detention if investigative authorities have reason to believe the individual is a flight risk or could attempt to destroy evidence.
+According to South Korean criminal law, an individual can be placed under emergency detention if investigative authorities have reason to believe that person is a flight risk or could attempt to destroy evidence.

 "Choi has denied all of the charges against her, and we're concerned that she may destroy evidence," the prosecutor's office said.